Archive for the 'Tech' Category

 Keeping up with the cool kids?

-Published by James under Tech, Web2.0
+Published by under Digital,Tech

 This week I’m going to play with DropBox and Flickr.
 Why?
 No real reason, other than everyone else I know seems to use them.
 And the iPad integration looks cool.